Professor Travis Pratt Fired From ASU, Settles With Student Who Sued After Affair

 Kunzi could not be reached, and her lawyer, Stephen Montoya, did not return our messages last week and today.

-We noticed today that Pratt's ASU bio and listing as a faculty member.
+We noticed today that Pratt's ASU bio and listing as a faculty member had disappeared.
 We inquired with ASU this afternoon, and spokeswoman Sharon Keeler sent this statement:

 "Professor Travis Pratt's employment with the University ended February 14, 2014.
 He was dismissed for violation of university policy as well as violation of ASU's Code of Ethics for faculty and the Standards of Professional Conduct for Faculty Members and Academic Professionals."Kunzi, meanwhile, married her boyfriend and now has two kids.

 UPDATE: After publication, ASU confirmed that Pratt was fired not due to Kunzi, but because he had violated amorous-relationship policies with another student.